-The most important debts are known as Ďpriority debtsí and they aren't always the biggest ones.
-Priority debts are ones where serious action can be taken against you if you don't pay what you owe.
+The most important debts are known as 'priority debts'.
+Though they aren't always the biggest ones, priority debts are ones where you could face serious consequences if you don't pay what you owe.
 For example, you could lose your home, be disconnected from a service or even go to prison.

 - Mortgage repayments

 - Secured loans (Including Hire Purchase)

 - Home-collected credit (where the agent collects payments weekly)

 - Catalogue repayments

 - Money you've borrowed from family or friends

 You can't ignore non-priority debts, but you need to make sure you deal with you priority debts first.
 You can get help sorting out your priority and non-priority debts for free from groups like Citizens Advice and Money Helper https://www.moneyhelper.org.uk/en

 Step Three - Work Out a Personal Budget.